knative/docs/docs/versioned/serving/config-network-adapters.md

         style bottom fill:transparent
     ```

     The Knative `net-istio` is a KIngress controller for Istio.
 It's a full-feature service mesh that also functions as a Knative ingress.
-Good for enterprises already running Istio or who need advanced service mesh features.
+Well suited for enterprises already running Istio or who need advanced service mesh features.

     Knative has a default Istio integration without the full-feature service mesh.
 The `knative-ingress-gateway` in the `knative-serving` namespace is a shared Istio gateway resource that handles all incoming (north-south) traffic to Knative services.
 This gateway points to the underlying `istio-ingressgateway` service in the `istio-system` namespace.
 You can replace this gateway with one of your own.
 See [Configuring the Ingress gateway](setting-up-custom-ingress-gateway.md).